 Like CEOs, vice presidents tend to have a lot of experience to show off on their résumé.

-You don’t necessarily need to use bullet points to summarise your duties and achievements.
-For example, this particular example showcases the applicant’s experience and also captures her professional objectives and achievements throughout her profile as well as in each job description.
+You don’t necessarily need to use bullet points to summarize your duties and achievements.
+For example, this particular CV showcases the applicant’s experience and also captures her professional objectives and achievements throughout her profile, as well as in each job description.

 This résumé template illustrates the person’s experience in great detail, but due to its simplistic and clean design, the information is digestible and easy to get through.
 The template’s monochromatic tone also makes it an elegant and professional choice for someone within an executive rank.